benmvp/slides/2022/connecttech/ts-react.md

   - We're trying to type some code, but TS typing just isn't working
   - We just "know" it works, but TS is still complaining
   - This is definitely going to happen
-- But Remember with TS we're signing up for it to make our code more strict
+- But remember with TS we're signing up for it to make our code more strict...
   - Even if at run-time a certain case will "never" happen
-  - Some people at this point suggest just making types loose
+- Some people at this point suggest just making types loose...
   - And moving on
 - At times, that's all we can do
   - But again I say for the vast majority of times stick to it being very strict
-- So I want you to keep in mind this thought from Jared from over 5 years ago at ReactConf
+- So I want us to keep in mind this thought from Jared from over 5 years ago at ReactConf
   - Maybe if your code is really hard to type check, the code itself is hard to understand
 - Depending on the quality (or lack thereof)...
   - The JS code itself will likely need to be written differently to be type-safe
   - It's rarely just a matter of adding types